OpenRCT2/OpenRCT2/distribution/scripting.md

 #### Example usage

 - Local plugins tend to provide extra tools for productivity with the built-in game actions, or new windows containing information about aspects of the game or the park.
-- Remote plugins can be tools that have to mutate game state more directly, or multiplayer server functionality like welcome messages, anti-spam, or kick/ban tools.
+- Remote plugins can be tools that have to mutate game state more directly using either built-in or custom game actions, or multiplayer server functionality like welcome messages, anti-spam, or kick/ban tools.
 - Intransient plugins could provide functionality across different screens such as the title screen, and can be used for plugins like the title sequence editor or global dashboards.

-### Plugin licence

-The authors must also define a licence for the plugin, making it clear to the community whether that plugin can be altered, copied, etc. A good reference material is listed on [ChooseALlicense](https://choosealicense.com/appendix/), try to pick one of them and use its corresponding identifier, as listed on [SPDX](https://spdx.org/licenses/).

-### Hot reload

-The hot reload feature can be enabled by editing your `config.ini` file and setting `enable_hot_reloading` to `true` under `[plugin]`.
-When this is enabled, the game will auto-reload the script in real-time whenever you save your JavaScript file.
-This allows rapid development of plugins as you can write code and quickly preview your changes, such as closing and opening a specific custom window on startup.
-A demonstration of this can be found on YouTube: [OpenRCT2 plugin hot-reload demo](https://www.youtube.com/watch?v=jmjWzEhmDjk)

 ## Game actions

 Game actions are actions that players can invoke in games.
+For every action a player can perform in the game that alters the park or scenario in some way, there is a built-in game action.

-Here is an example flow of a game action such as opening the park:
+Here is an example flow of a game action such as placing a small scenery item (like a tree):

-1. Player executes action (open park) via UI.
+1. Player attempts to perform action (places tree) via the game's interface.
-2. Game action (open park), query method is called.
+2. The query method of the game action “place small scenery” is called and may check:
+   - Can the player afford to place the item?
+   - Is the placement tile owned by the park?
+   - Is the placement location blocked by another tile element?
-3. If query succeeds, send action to server, else show error message.
+3. If the query fails, show an error message.
+4. If the query succeeds and the game is singleplayer: the execute function for “place small scenery” is called.
+5. A tree is placed at the location specified by the game action.

+In multiplayer, there are some additional steps after step 3:

+4. If the query succeeds and the game is multiplayer: game action is send to the server.
+5. Server checks if the player has permissions to perform the game action.
-4. Server receives action and query method is called on server.
+6. Server calls the query method again.
-5. If query or permission fails, send error message back to player, else:
+7. If the permission check or the query fails, the server sends an error message back to the client.
-6. Send action to all player to execute action at tick ###.
+8. If the perission check and query succeed: send action to all players to execute action at a specified tick.
-7. All players execute action at tick ###.
+9. All player clients receive the game action and execute it at the specified tick.
+10. A tree is placed at the specified location on all clients that are connected to the server.

-This sequence of actions ensures that every player execute the action exactly in the same way on the exact same game tick.
-It also allows the server to validate that the action is allowed and does not fail due to permission or another player executing a conflicting action just before it.
-This is why there is a noticeable delay when constructing in multiplayer games, as the client has to wait for the server to acknowledge the action and reply with the tick number to execute it on, since we do not yet have any rollback support.
+This sequence of steps ensures that every player client executes the game action exactly in the same way on the exact same game tick (synchronized execution).
+Furthermore, it allows the server to validate that the action is allowed and does not fail due to permission or another player executing a conflicting action just before it.
+This is why there is a noticeable delay when constructing in multiplayer games, as the client has to wait for the server to acknowledge the action and reply with the tick number to execute it on.

+Plugins can also use game actions to alter the game in the same way players can.
+Game actions are the **recommended approach** to mutating game state, as it automatically ensures multiplayer-safety and various sanity checks for money, clearance checks, and others.

-Besides built-in game actions, remote scripts can also register their own game actions (“custom game actions”).
+Besides built-in game actions, remote scripts can also register their own game actions (“custom game actions”) with query and execute functions written in JavaScript.
 These custom actions allow custom game state mutations to be executed in sync for all players on the server.
 Beware that the plugin will also be responsible for proper permission checks, as custom game actions have no permission checks by default.

 ## Breaking changes